Install SQL Server Machine Learning Services on Windows

 To ensure that machine learning jobs are prioritized and resourced appropriately, we recommend that you use SQL Server Resource Governor to configure an external resource pool.
 You might also want to change the amount of memory that's allocated to the SQL Server database engine, or increase the number of accounts that run under the SQL Server Launchpad service.

 To configure a resource pool for managing external resources, see Create an external resource pool.

 To change the amount of memory reserved for the database, see Server memory configuration options.

-To change the number of R accounts that can be started by SQL Server Trusted Launchpad, see Modify the user account pool for machine learning.
+To change the number of R accounts that can be started by SQL Server Launchpad, see Modify the user account pool for machine learning.